What Is G-Sync Ultimate And Is It Worth It?

 What exactly is G-Sync Ultimate and how is it different from G-Sync?
 Is G-Sync Ultimate worth it?
 Here's a simple guide with all the answers.

-The topic of vertical synchronization has been discussed at length before, but if you’re unfamiliar, we’ll give you a short summary.
+The topic of vertical synchronization has been discussed at length before, but if you’re unfamiliar, we’ll give you a brief summary.

-Vertical Synchronization is a tool used to synchronize the frames that a graphics card produces with the images shown on the monitor.
+Vertical Synchronization is a method used to synchronize the frames that a graphics card produces with the images displayed on the screen.

 Related:What Is VSync And Should You Use It?

-The issue usually occurs when a GPU produces more frames than can be shown by the monitor’s maximum refresh rate.
+The issue typically occurs when a GPU produces more frames than can be displayed by the monitor’s maximum refresh rate.

 This means the monitor will try to display more frames than it is capable of and, as a result, will show two images combined into one.
 This effect is also known as screen tearing.